cncf/glossary/content/en/_TEMPLATE.md

 category: concept
 ---

-Quick summary of the concept.
+Quick summary of the concept and what it is.

 ## Problem it addresses